robmarshdev/hcc_serverless/README.md

 **4. Update the DynamoDB Stream**

 The DynamoDB stream ARN on line 104 of the `serverless.yml` does not populate automatically and will need updating.
 Open AWS, navigate to DynamoDB and select your table.
 In the overview tab there is a Latest stream ARN value.
-Copy the timestamp at the end of the ARN and use it to replace the one in the `serverless.yml`
+Copy it, uncomment lines 103 + 104 of the `serverless.yml` and replace the value of the stream ARN.

+**5. Deploy again **

+Now that your DynamoDB table has been created it can be used to trigger the `dynamo_stream` function (as configured in step 4).
+You will need to redeploy to add this event.

+`yarn deploy`

 **5. Invoke the movie_import function**